open-amt-cloud-toolkit/docs/docs/Tutorials/Scaling/Kubernetes/deployingk8s-aks.md

 2. Replace `<VAULT-ROOT-TOKEN>` in the `vaultKey:` field (line 66) with the actual Vault root token.

+3. Save the file.

-3. Update the Kubernetes `vault` secret.
+4. Update the Kubernetes `vault` secret.

     ```
     kubectl apply -f ./kubernetes/charts/secrets.yaml -l app=vault
     ```

-4. View the pods.
+5. View the pods.
 All pods should now be Ready and Running.

     ```
     kubectl get pods